pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 - **Cookies** are limited to about `4 KB` of data in [RFC-6265](https://datatracker.ietf.org/doc/html/rfc6265#section-6.1).
 Because the stored cookies are send to the server with every HTTP request, this limitation is reasonable.
 You can test your browsers cookie limits [here](http://www.ruslog.com/tools/cookies.html).
-Notice that you should never fill up the full `4 KB` of your cookies because your websserver will not accept too long headers and reject the reuqests with `HTTP ERROR 431 - Request header fields too large`.
+Notice that you should never fill up the full `4 KB` of your cookies because your websserver will not accept too long headers and reject the requests with `HTTP ERROR 431 - Request header fields too large`.
 Once you have reached that point you can not even serve updated JavaScript to your user to clean up the cookies and you will have locked out that user until the cookies get cleaned up manually.

 - **LocalStorage** has a storage size limitation that varies depending on the browser, but generally ranges from 4 MB to 10 MB per origin.
 You can test your localStorage size limit [here](https://arty.name/localstorage.html).
   - Chrome/Chromium/Edge: 5 MB per domain
   - Firefox: 10 MB per domain
   - Safari: 4-5 MB per domain (varies slightly between versions)

 - **IndexedDB** does not have a specific fixed size limitation like localStorage.
 The maximum storage size for IndexedDB depends on the browser implementation.
-The upper limit is typically based on the available disk space on the user's device.
+The upper limit is typically based on the available disc space on the user's device.
 In chromium browsers it can use up to 80% of total disk space.
 You can get an estimation about the storage size limit by calling `await navigator.storage.estimate()`.
 Typically you can store gigabytes of data which can be tried out [here](https://demo.agektmr.com/storage/).

 - **OPFS** has the same storage size limitation as IndexedDB.
 Its limit depends on the available disc space.
 This can also be tested [here](https://demo.agektmr.com/storage/).